saedMuhamed/tailwindCssStarterProject/README.md

-# Tailwind Css Starter Project
+# Tailwind Cs Starter Project
 ## This is starter project for the tailwind CSS

 ### for the packages use